Price Range (MSRP): $12,995 (Mirage) to $34,995 (Lancer Evolution)

 The Mirage is a subcompact and the smallest gasoline car in Mitsubishi's lineup, sliding in beneath the compact Lancer sedan.
-The Mirage returned to US shores last year after not being sold in the US since 2002, the Mirage is now the entry level model in Mitsubishi’s lineup and offers 40 combined mpg, making it the most fuel-efficient non-hybrid car for sale today.
+The Mirage returned to US shores last year after not being sold in the US since 2002, the Mirage is also the most affordable Mitsubishi you can buy and offers 40 combined mpg, making it the most fuel-efficient non-hybrid car for sale today.

 For those looking for extra practicality, the Lancer Sportback is a hatchback alternative to the sedan, keeping the same styling upfront but adding a sharply sloped hatch to the rear which improves cargo room.

 The Outlander is more traditionally sized and seats seven passengers standard.
 It gets a complete redesign this year, which brings with it a flowing, rounded design and an upgraded interior with more standard features and tech options.
 Engine choices include a four-cylinder mated to a CVT or a 224-hp V-6 that comes with a six-speed automatic and standard all-wheel drive.